Michaelt293/isotope/README.md

 For more detailed discussion regarding the concept of mass in mass spectrometry, please refer to "Molecular Weight and the Nominal Mass, Monoisotopic Mass and Average Molar Mass" by Prof. O. David Sparkman [1].

-## Chemical and molecular formulae
+## Molecular and condensed formulae

-In the Isotope library, a distinction between chemical and molecular formulae is made.
+In the Isotope library, a distinction between molecular and condensed formulae is made.

-When using GHCi, it is possible to set a default type to either `ChemicalFormula` or `MolecularFormula`.
-This means that explicit type annotations (i.e., `"CH4" :: ChemicalFormula`) are not required.
+When using GHCi, it is possible to set a default type to either `MolecularFormula` or `CondensedFormula`.
+This means that explicit type annotations (i.e., `"CH4" :: MolecularFormula`) are not required.
 ```
-GHCi> default(ChemicalFormula)
+GHCi> default(MolecularFormula)
 GHCi> "CH4"
 ElementSymbolMap {getSymbolMap = fromList [(H,4),(C,1)]}
 ```